 Carry Immigration Documents at All Times

 Federal law requires you to carry "registration" documents at all times, including your immigration documents.
-ISS suggests that you keep your original immigration documents in a secure location, and carry copies of your immigration documents for day-to-day purposes.
+You should keep your original immigration documents in a secure location, and carry copies of your immigration documents for day-to-day purposes.
 However, if you are traveling within/outside the U.S. you must carry your original immigration documents with you.
 Keep photocopies of all your documents in a separate location in the event your documents are lost or stolen.

 Your passport must be valid for 6 months into the future at all times while in the U.S. You should contact the consulate of your home country if your passport will be expiring.
 Report a lost or stolen passport to the police right away, as your government may require a police report before issuing a new passport.
 A list of foreign consulates located in the U.S. is available on our Resource page.